 Overseas demand for U.S. made-goods also risks fading as global growth slows.
 Spain’s economy contracted in the first quarter, putting the euro region’s fourth-largest economy into its second recession since 2009.
 The U.K. economy shrank 0.2 percent in the first quarter after contracting 0.3 percent in the prior three months as Britain slid into its first double dip recession since the 1970s.

 “The global economy is uneven,” John Faraci, chairman and chief executive officer of International Paper Co.
-(IP), said during an April 27 earnings call.
+(IP:US), said during an April 27 earnings call.
 “We got a recession going on in Western Europe.
 The growth has slowed in China and India.
 And North Americas is a recovering but far from fully recovered economic environment.”

 Another report today showed construction spending in the U.S. grew less than forecast in March as state and local government agencies continued to pull back.
 The 0.1 percent increase followed a 1.4 percent decline in February that was larger than previously estimated, the Commerce Department reported.
 The median estimate of economists surveyed by Bloomberg called for a 0.5 percent increase.